aadi2212/aws-ec2-terraform/README.md

-# AWS EC2 Terraform Project
+# AWS EC2 with Terraform

-## 🚀 Project Overview
-This project provisions a basic AWS infrastructure using Terraform.
+This project automates the provisioning of an EC2 instance on AWS using Terraform.
 It includes:

-- A custom VPC
+- Custom VPC
+- Subnet
+- Internet Gateway
-- A subnet
+- Route Table
-- A security group allowing SSH
+- Security Group (with SSH & HTTP access)
-- An EC2 instance (Amazon Linux 2)
+- EC2 Instance (Ubuntu)

-## 📁 Files
+## Prerequisites

-- `main.tf`: Defines the infrastructure
-- `variables.tf`: Variables used in the project
-- `provider.tf`: AWS provider configuration
+- AWS CLI configured
-- `outputs.tf`: Displays useful output like instance IP
+- Terraform installed

-## 🧪 How to Run
+## How to Use

-1. `terraform init`
-2. `terraform plan`
+1. Clone this repo
+2. Update variables in `variables.tf`
-3. `terraform apply`
+3. Run `terraform init`, `terraform plan`, `terraform apply`

----

-✅ Created by [Aaditya Ranadive]
+## Author

+Aadi – AWS Certified Solutions Architect Associate